With the support of the Network of International Christian Schools, the American International School opened in 2006.

-AIS uses modern teaching techniques and best practices to prepare students to lead and interact in a global society.
+AIS uses 21st Century strategies and best practices to prepare students to be "movers and shakers" in a global society.

 With learning that encompasses the four C's of collaboration, critical thinking, creativity, and communication in a culturally diverse classroom environment, we intentionally keep class sizes small to allow us to work closely with each child and develop a program to suit individual needs.

-At each grade level, students are given the opportunity to explore real-world problems, think critically, work independently and in groups to come up with solutions that challenge the status quo.
+At each grade level, students are given the opportunity to explore real-world problems, think critically, work independently and collaboratively to create solutions that solves world dilemmas.

-As a Christian school, our teachers are dedicated and care for the whole child.
+As a Christian school, our teachers are dedicated to caring for the whole child.
 We are preparing students to go out into the world having a strong moral compass.

-The small school and class environments help create a unique family culture where students and staff care for one another.
+The small school and class environment helps to create a unique family culture where students and staff care for one another.

 Students are challenged to demonstrate core character traits such as integrity, respect, empathy, and courage through leadership opportunities, service projects and community initiatives.